openenclave/openenclave/docs/DesignDocs/LoggingFormat.md

 In addition to the `OE_LOG_FORMAT` environmental variable, if the `OE_LOG_ESCAPE` environmental variable is set, then the log message will be processed accordingly in order to be compatible with the JSON standard.

-When logging to a separate file the normal logs are directed to stdout AND the log with the user specified format is directed to the file.
-This is useful if you want to keep the human readable logs, but also redirect a machine-readable format (e.g. JSON) to a file.
+When logging to a separate file the defaut logs are not sent to stdout and the custom logs are directed to the file.
+If the users wants to keep the default logs directed to stdout AND the custom logs sent to the file, they can set the `OE_LOG_ALL_STREAMS` environmental variable.
+This is useful if we want to keep the human readable logs, but also redirect a machine-readable format (e.g. JSON) to a file.

 OE logging format
 -----------------